CautiousDollop/auto-clickety-clacker/README.md

 # auto-clickety-clacker
-basic auto clicker I made for fun and to learn a bit of python with.
+Basic auto clicker I made for fun and to learn a bit of python with.

-A simple and customizable auto clicker application built with Python and Tkinter.
-This tool allows you to automate mouse clicks with configurable intervals, click types, and more.
-It also includes features like pause/resume and a kill switch.
+Suggestions welcome.

 ## Default Features